 What: The Lower Deschutes Whitewater Kayaking Camp is intended for paddlers who have already participated in our Full Immersion Course, Intermediate Whitewater Weekend, and roll sessions or can demonstrate these competencies.
-We created this course for the intermediate paddler who has already obtained basic whitewater knowledge and a roll.
+We created this trip for the intermediate paddler looking to gain practical experience.
+Basic whitewater knowledge is needed and a roll is recommended.
 We will paddle up to class III+/IV on this trip so it is important to have some experience coming in.

 After our pre-trip meeting outlining the weekend, you will be prepared to begin this adventure.
 We will meet at Tumalo Creek Kayak & Canoe bright and early then depart to the Lower Deschutes River.
-After launching from the Warm Springs boat ramp the crew will spend 3 magnificent days refining whitewater paddling skills.
-By day 3 we will have navigated close to 50 miles of class I-III+ rapids while raft supported.
-Besides maturing as paddlers, participants will see numerous wildlife, epic landscapes and meet other potential paddle partners.
+After launching from either the Warm Springs boat ramp or Trout Creek, the crew will spend 3 magnificent putting our whitewater paddling skills to practice.
+By day 3 we will have navigated close to 50 miles of class I-III+ rapids, all raft supported.
+Besides maturing as paddlers, participants will see wildlife, epic landscapes and meet other potential paddle partners.
 At the end of each day, paddlers will enjoy the relaxation of guide cooked meals and camping on the river.
 Personal camping equipment not provided.

-Cost: $595 for a 3 day camp including rental gear
+Cost: $595 for the 3 day camp, including rental gear

 Tumalo Creek provides: